Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Background

 There are different ways that cybersickness can be measured, but the most common method is to have research subjects report how they are feeling after exposure with the Simulator Sickness Questionnaire (SSQ)~\cite{Kennedy_Lane_Berbaum_Lilienthal_1993}.
-The SSQ is comprised of 16 symptoms to which participants must give a rating from 0 (none of that symptom) to 3 (severe intensity of that symptom): general discomfort, fatigue, headache, eyestrain, difficulty focusing, increased salivation, sweating, nausea, difficulty concentrating, fullness of head, blurred vision, dizzy (eyes open), dizzy (eyes closed), vertigo, stomach awareness, and burping.
-Though several concerns about the SSQ have been raised~\cite{Tian_Lopes_Boulic_2022}, it is still a widely used measure~\cite{Chang_Kim_Yoo_2020} which allows for results comparison against other work.
+The SSQ is comprised of 16 symptoms to which participants must give a rating from 0 (none of that symptom) to 3 (severe intensity of that symptom).
+Though several concerns about the SSQ have been raised~\cite{Tian_Lopes_Boulic_2022}, it is still a widely used measure~\cite{Chang_Kim_Yoo_2020}, which allows results across studies to be compared.